R Programming Tutorial | Learn with Examples

 https://www.rstudio.com/products/rstudio/download/.

 Scroll down and choose the free version to download.
 This takes you to the RStudio versions available to download.
 Choose the R version based on your mac os version.
 Once downloaded successfully, open it to install.
-Follow the instruction on the screen to complete the installation.
+Follow the instructions on the screen to complete the installation.

 Open the RStudio application from the dock or from the applications and you should see something like the below screen and you will have RStudio with the prompt.
 From this prompt, you can run any R programming language statements.